JinoArch/tech-repo/content/post/why-hugo.md

 ]
 +++

 Since my BTech course completion I was thinking to make a blog site.
-I stepped out from college in 2018.
-Now its 2020.
-You now know how much late am I.

-I will try my best to write my blogs in simple english.I mean, Anyway I know only simple english.

-2020 the pandemic year...which made whole world to sit and spend time with family...Looking from one side its good but it has its disadvantages too...
+2018 - College life ends, Blog life starts 🤪.

+Good Fun years are all done..
+Its time to walk towards my dream.

 Oh!
 I am moving away from my title.
 So lets talk about HUGO.